triptych/dungeon-quest/dungeon_crawler_design_document.md

 - **HTML5**: For structuring game elements and UI components
 - **CSS3**: For styling, animations, and responsive design
 - **Vanilla JavaScript**: For game logic, procedural generation, and DOM manipulation
+- **Client-Side Only**: No server-side components, Node.js, or backend dependencies

 ### Code Organization
 ```